josephburgess/bank-tech-test/README.md

 ## Technical Details
-The main account logic is contained in the `bankAccount` class, along with the and `Transaction` type located in the types.ts file.
+The main account logic is contained in the `BankAccount` class, along with the `Transaction` type located in the types.ts file.

 Internally, this class stores the transactions inside an array.